KxSystems/hdf5/README.md

 **Linux**

-Download a supported release of hdf5 and install, instructions are provided [here](https://support.hdfgroup.org/HDF5/HDF5-FAQ.html#10).
+Download a supported release of hdf5 and install, instructions are provided in the README of the hdf5 packages.
 Then set `HDF5_INSTALL_DIR` to your install directory and add the path to `LD_LIBRARY_PATH`.

 ```bash